Archie, Marry Me: Reception

 Ryan Dombal of Pitchfork, in his review, likened its sound to Neil Young, and complimenting its commitment to a more contemporary union as "a new sort of forever [...] some ideas—some desires—have ways of sticking around."
 Chicago Tribune editorialist Josh Terry considered the song timeless, calling it "likable pop wrapped in a jangly, indie rock package."
 He considered it similar to indie fore-bearers Teenage Fanclub or My Bloody Valentine, but thematically akin to "the lovelorn innocence of the Beatles."
 Spin's Ilana Kaplan praised the song as "superlatively catchy," while Miles Bowe from Stereogum complimented its bittersweet tone and heavy guitars.
 Katzif of NPR abstractly compared its refrain to the feeling of summer, praising its "crisp guitars, [and] effervescent melodies," as well as its "deceptively more nuanced" lyrical content.
 Rolling Stone contributor Simon Vozick-Levinson extolled it as the "kind of song some acts spend careers trying to write."

-The song has been covered by musician Ben Gibbard, best-known for his band Death Cab for Cutie, who considered it his favorite song of that year.
+The song has been covered by musician Ben Gibbard, best known for his band Death Cab for Cutie, who considered it his favorite song of that year.
 The song was ranked among the best tracks of 2014 by Rolling Stone, NME, Pitchfork, and the Washington Post.
 Rolling Stone later placed it at number 28 on its list of the 100 Best Songs of the 2010s, and altogether among the best new songs of the 21st century.
-"Archie, Marry Me" has repeatedly been called a "indie-pop classic," and widely interpreted as a love song.
+"Archie, Marry Me" has repeatedly been called an "indie-pop classic," and widely interpreted as a love song.
 Its satirical portrayal of marriage rather was lost on some listeners; Vozick-Levinson called it "one of the decade's most romantic songs at the same."
 For Rankin, this was a rather unintentional conclusion to reach, but she conceded that "I'm glad people can glean their own narrative from the song."